-The red IP / gateway settings are sent to the radiometer by clicking Send to Scintillometer.
+The red IP/gateway settings are sent to the S-PC by clicking Send to Scintillometer.
 After new IPs have been successfully sent to the S-PC, it will be no longer reachable through the old IP / gateway addresses.
-In the case of a successful transfer of the new IP / gateway to the scintillometer, the new IP is copied to the current IP fields automatically so that the H-PC can continue its connection to the radiometer.
-Then click Connect.
+In the case of a successful transfer of the new IP/gateway to the scintillometer, the new IP is copied to the current IP fields automatically so that the H-PC can continue its connection to the scintillometer.
+In case the check box is active Auto Connect, the H-PC will automatically re-connect to the S-PC.
+Otherwise, click Connect.

 You may test the connection with Test LAN Connections.
 The H-PC will then try to get access to the S-PC via the specified IP address.
-If the connection is successful, 'STANDBY' is indicated in the blue panel, otherwise 'No Connection'.
+If the connection is successful, 'OK' is indicated in the blue panel, otherwise 'No Connection'.